 Health insurance in South Korea

-South Korea's National Health Insurance programme is a compulsory social insurance system which covers the whole population.
+South Korea's National Health Insurance programme is a compulsory social insurance system that covers the whole population.
 Foreigners are required to register for the national scheme if they have lived in the country for six months.

-Employers are responsible for enrolling their employees in the NHI system and they pay a small percentage of an employee's salary towards the NHI, on their behalf.
-Self-employed expats will need to apply at their nearest hospital with their passport and their residence card and the amount paid by the expat is based on their income.
+Employers are responsible for enrolling their employees in the NHI system, and they pay a small percentage of an employee's salary towards the NHI on their behalf.
+Self-employed expats will need to apply at their nearest hospital with their passport and their residence card, and the amount paid by the expat is based on their income.

 The upside is that expenses for a routine visit to a doctor or dentist will be quite low for both the consultation and the medication.
 On the other hand, some doctors may try to see as many patients as possible, so consultations aren't as thorough as they could be.
 Doctors may also overprescribe medication in an attempt to get more benefits from pharmaceutical companies.

-While NHI covers most day-to-day and emergency medical procedures, prescription medication and specialist visits, some procedures and medications, particularly those associated with chronic illnesses, such as cancer, aren't covered and can become costly.
+While the NHI covers most day-to-day and emergency medical procedures, prescription medication and specialist visits, some procedures and medications, particularly those associated with chronic illnesses, such as cancer, aren't covered and can become costly.
 Private insurance companies exist for this reason.
-Many Koreans and expats who can afford it, sign up for a chronic illness plan to guard against costs the NHI may not cover.
+Many Koreans and expats who can afford it sign up for a chronic illness plan to guard against costs the NHI may not cover.

 Medicine and pharmacies in South Korea